adrianbj/PageRenameOptions/README.md

 ## Introduction

-With none of the settings below checked, the default behavior is to have the page name always match changes to the page title, but allow the user to manually edit if they want.
-The options allow you to protect initial differences (changes you may have made as a user with an exempt role), completely disable manual changes, or protect manual name changes from subsequent changes to the title while editing.
+The default behavior of this module is to have the page name always match changes to the page title, but allow the user to manually edit if they want.
+Further options allow you to protect initial differences (changes you may have made as a user with an exempt role), completely disable manual changes, or protect manual name changes from subsequent changes to the title while editing.

-My preferred settings are to set the exempt role as superuser, and check "Initial Differences Protected" and "Prevent Manual Changes".

 Please test the behavior of each setting thoroughly so you understand what each one does!